 A separate enrolment form and ID is required for each family member.
 Individuals aged 16 and over must each sign their own form.

 I live at The Lakes and want my appointments at Pyes Pa Doctors @ The Lakes

 Anyone who enrols as a patient at Pyes Pa Doctors will also be enrolled at The Lakes, and vice versa.
 We are one practice operating from 2 locations.
-When you ring for an appointment, you can press extension “4” to speak directly to tell our reception staff at The Lakes.
+When you ring for an appointment, you can select either location from the voice prompts.

 What happens after enrolment?